 1828: The Territorial Capitol is built at Detroit for a cost of $24,500.

 1835: The Toledo War ensues over the Michigan-Ohio boundary.
-Michigan previously was denied admission to the Union because it would not surrender its claim to the Toledo strip.
 The area eventually is surrendered in exchange for the western section of the Upper Peninsula.
-The First Constitutional Convention is held.
-Stevens T. Mason is inaugurated as governor.
+The first constitutional convention is held.
+Stevens T. Mason is inaugurated as Governor.

 1837: Michigan is admitted to the Union as the 26th state.